mehulj94/BareboneShop/README.md

 | /cart/checkout/ | Complete Cart purchase.
 Inventory of all products in cart will be reduced.      |    POST |

 * Note:
-POST request to endpoint `/product/id/addcart/` should contain the product data as follows:
+  * POST request to endpoint `/product/id/addcart/` should contain the product data as follows:
 `{"product": "Amazon Echo","price": 29,"product_cnt": 1,"checked_out": false,"owner": 1}`
 See sample requests below.
+  * `/products/{id}/purchase/` Products with no inventory cannot be purchased.
+404 Not Found response will be generated

 # Sample Requests & Response
 #### GET /products/